igwgames/nes-starter-kit/README.md

 code-free web-based game builder.
 It also exports C source code, in case you want to extend it yourself!
 Check that out on [the ClassicGB website}(http://game-builder.cpprograms.net)!

-Lastly, if you want something more barebones, I also have nes-c-bootstrap - it is a simpler "Hello World"j project that you can use for more of a blank page.
+Lastly, if you want something more barebones, I also have nes-c-bootstrap - it is a simpler "Hello World" project that you can use for more of a blank page.
 That project is elsewhere [on Github](https://github.com/cppchriscpp/nes-c-boilerplate).